-The first objective is to provide reliable knowledge regarding the mental and emotional health of Quebec's English-speaking minority communities.
+The first objective is to provide reliable knowledge regarding the mental and emotional health of people in Quebec's English-speaking minority communities.
 In so doing, this report contributes up-to-date and relevant findings to the evidence base that informs the decision-making and initiatives of organizations serving this population.
-This objective is served by 131 statistical tables and descriptive commentary that provide information drawn from the 2011-2012 Canadian Community Health Survey (CCHS).
+This objective is served by 131 statistical tables drawn from the 2011-2012 Canadian Community Health Survey (CCHS) and descriptive commentary on the information provide therein.

-The second objective is to consult the body of experience and expertise of community organizations and networks many of whom are on the front-line in meeting the needs and building the resiliency of English speakers in this aspect of their health and well-being.
-This objective has been met by soliciting the response of five organizations to the picture of the situation among English speakers conveyed by the CCHS tabulations.
-As a panel, the organizations were invited to address how this knowledge might serve as a resource in setting priorities and designing initiatives benefitting English-speaking communities.
-In other words, as a tool in developing community capacity.
+The second objective is to consult the body of experience and expertise of community organizations and networks, many of whom are on the front-line in meeting the needs and building the resiliency of English-speakers in this aspect of their health and well-being.
+This objective has been met by soliciting the response of five organizations towards the situation of English-speakers that is presented by the CCHS tabulations.
+Representatives from the five organizations were invited as a panel to address how this knowledge might serve as a resource in setting priorities and designing initiatives benefitting English-speaking communities; in other words, as a tool in developing community capacity.

-For the purpose of presentation, the highlights of the observations gathered from the panel of discussants are provided in section 2 of the report entitled, Building Community Capacity and Mental Health.
-This is followed by section 3 with the Mental and Emotional Health Table Series organized by CCHS survey theme.

-The organizations who form the panel of respondents are:
+For the purpose of presentation, highlights of the observations gathered from the panel of respondents are provided in the following section 2 of the report entitled Building Community Capacity and Mental Health.
+The organizations represented on the panel were:

-The Youth and Parents AGAPE Association (AGAPE) is a non-profit charitable organization that has been serving the English-speaking and multi-cultural communities of Laval, Quebec, since 1976. http://www.agapeassociationinc.com

-Youth Employment Services (YES) is a non-profit organization that provides English language support services to help Quebecers find employment and start to grow businesses.
-Over the past twenty years, YES helped over 50,000 Quebec job seekers aged 16-35. http://www.yesmontreal.ca

-Ami-Quebec Action on Mental Illness (AMI-Quebec) helps families manage the effects of mental illness through support, education, guidance and advocacy.
-AMI has been helping family caregivers cope with mental illness in a loved one since 1977. http://amiguebec.org

-Townshippers' Association (Townshippers'), founded in 1979, is a non-profit community organization focused on promoting and supporting the interests of the English-speaking minority community of the Eastern Townships of Quebec. http://www.townshippers.qc.ca

-The Leading English Education and Resource Network (LEARN) is a non-profit organization that primarily serves Anglophone and the Aboriginal Youth and Adult education sectors of Quebec.
-The Community Learning Centre Initiative (CLC), a part of LEARN, began working with English language schools in 2006 to introduce a model for community and school improvement grounded in the establishment of local partnerships. http://www.learnquebec.ca/clc
+- The Youth and Parents AGAPE Association (AGAPE) is a non-profit charitable organization that has been serving the English-speaking and multi-cultural communities of Laval, Quebec, since 1976. - Youth Employment Services (YES) is a non-profit organization that provides English language support services to help Quebecers find employment and start to grow businesses.
+Over the past twenty years, YES helped over 50,000 Quebec job seekers aged 16-35. - Ami-Quebec Action on Mental Illness (AMI-Quebec) helps families manage the effects of mental illness through support, education, guidance and advocacy.
+AMI has been helping family caregivers cope with mental illness in a loved one since 1977. - Townshippers' Association (Townshippers), founded in 1979, is a non-profit community organization focused on promoting and supporting the interests of the English-speaking minority community of the Eastern Townships of Quebec. - The Leading English Education and Resource Network (LEARN) is a non-profit organization that primarily serves Anglophone and the Aboriginal Youth and Adult education sectors of Quebec.
+The Community Learning Centre Initiative (CLC), a part of LEARN, began working with English language schools in 2006 to introduce a model for community and school improvement grounded in the establishment of local partnerships.

+Section 3 explains how the Mental and Emotional Health Table Series is organized by CCHS survey theme, and the remainder of this report explores the themes themselves in the context of the English-speaking communities of Quebec.